vkrm03/Bookaroo/README.md

 Order is saved to MongoDB and an HTML email is sent to the user with the order summary

-Admin Access
+*Admin Access*
-Visit /admin on the frontend to view all orders
+Visit /admin on the frontend to view all orders.
+There is no button or clickable to go /admin , we need to type manually for the admin page for some reasons.

 Orders are fetched using a GET request from the backend MongoDB